301 vs 302 Redirects: What They Are & When To Use Them

 They help preserve organic traffic, aim to keep rankings sustainable and improve user experience (so long as there is no unnecessary redirect chain).

-302 redirects are also great because they have zero impact on your SEO when implemented correctly.
+302 redirects are also great because they have should have zero impact on your SEO, so long as they are implemented correctly.

-The most important thing to note is that there is no ‘superior’ answer.
-Their use is dependent on their situation and what you’re intending to do.
+The most important thing to note is that there is no ‘correct’ answer.
+Their use is dependent on the situation.

 Conclusion